 you have severe kidney disease;

-you have taken disulfiram (Antabuse) in the past 14 days; or
+you took disulfiram (Antabuse) within the past 14 days;

 Tell your doctor if you have ever had: